Wales

 Citizens Advice

-Website provides information for the UK general public on law and rights relating to privacy, benefits, housing, employment, debt, consumer protection, immigration and other topics.
-It is produced by Citizens Advice.
-Where appropriate, users are clearly directed to additional sources of expert advice, so that they can find further help on questions.
-The site is in Welsh and English.
+Help and guidance for the general public in the UK on law and rights relating to privacy, benefits, housing, employment, debt, discrimination, consumer protection, immigration and other topics.
+The site is produced by Citizens Advice, a charity.
+Where appropriate, users are directed to additional sources of expert advice.
+It is in Welsh and English.

 Law Centres Federation

-Website of the Law Centres Federation (LCF) the co-ordinating body for law centres in England, Wales and Northern Ireland.
-The site includes background information about the LCF and the history and development of law centres and access to justice.
-Guidance is given to the work of the law centres along with contact details to all law centres arranged by region.
-Policy and research documents, leaflets and copies of the LCF newsletter are also provided.
+Co-ordinating body for law centres in England, Wales and Northern Ireland.
+The site includes background information about law centres and access to justice.
+Contact details for law centres are provided, together with policy and research documents, leaflets and a newsletter.
 Parts of the site are restricted to members only.

 England and Wales High Court (Technology and Construction Court) Decisions